naimamccall/osticket-prereqs/README.md

 <h2>Operating Systems Used </h2>

-- Mac Os
+- Mac OS
+- Windows OS

 <h2>List of Prerequisites</h2>

-- Step 1: Create a virtual machine or find a sperate machine with a unique IP address to remote into.
+- Step 1: Create a virtual machine by entering appropriate configuration.

-- Step 2: Copy Unique IP address for remote desktop use.
+- Step 2: Locate IP address in newly created Virtual Machine.

-- Step 3: Add a new PC within the remote desktop application.
+- Step 3: Open remote desktop and add a new PC.

-- Step 4: Enter the IP address of machine being mirrored along with password and login.
+- Step 4: Enter the IP address from the created Virtual Machine.

-- Step 5: Utilizing the OS that we just remoted into.
+- Step 5: Inside the Virtual Machine ipconfig /all to show ip address of virtual machine instead of personal computer.